 Explanation of Results

 At the end of the compact, the WASH project showed strong results on several outputs related to the activities implemented.
 For example, the number of reform milestones achieved reflects the strength of new institutions established and functioning in the water sector as well as the impact of legislation related to those institutions.
 Eleven out of 12 milestones were completed by the end of the compact.
 Under the IGF, the compact sensitized 49,119 people on hygiene and sanitary best practices and exceeded its target of 24,000 people.
 Under this activity, there were 3,557 water connections out of an expected 3,739, with 2,275 of those connections made in female-headed households.
 This activity also exceeded its target for sanitation facilities by providing 2,277 sanitation connections, plumbing, and septic tanks.
 The number of sanitation facilities exceeded the target because there were more households deemed eligible than the target number and there was sufficient funding in the project budget to provide these facilities.
 For the infrastructure works conducted under the IGF, more than 200 kilometers of water and sanitation pipelines were constructed, along with 33 reservoirs and 48 pumping stations.
 Network water service coverage by corporatized utilities refers to the population connected to the water network operated by a corporatized utility regulated by the Economic Regulatory Agency.
 At baseline, the data included the municipality of Praia, the only area on Santiago Island served by a corporatized utility at the time.
-Data at the end of the compact are as of 2016 for AdS and represent all of the municipalities on Santiago Island.
-The proportion of the population connected to the network in a few of the municipalities outside of Praia (i.e. São Domigos, São Salvador do Mundo, none of which were previously served by a corporatized utility) is very low, affecting the total.
-It is also expected that over time, selected rehabilitation and extension works conducted under the IGF may impact the proportion of the population connected to the network and this will be monitored in the post-compact period.
+Data for the end of the compact represent all of the municipalities on Santiago Island in 2017.
+At that time, the proportion of the population connected to the network in a few of the municipalities outside of Praia (i.e. São Domigos, São Salvador do Mundo, none of which were previously served by a corporatized utility) was very low, affecting the total.
+It was also expected that over time, selected rehabilitation and extension works conducted under the IGF would impact the proportion of the population connected to the network.
+The interim evaluation found that subsidizing connections was more effective at increasing access to the network, but over time, network extensions may enable more households to connect.
+This will be assessed in the endline evaluation.
 For the indicator related to people receiving formal training regarding roles and new responsibilities in support of the WASH sector, targets were related to expected levels of recruitment and staffing for relevant institutions; however, not all positions were filled.